AdeyemoOpeyemi/estonia-survival-predictor/README.md

-# ML Survival Predictor
+# Estonia Survival Predictor

-An **end-to-end machine learning project** to predict passenger survival.
+An **end-to-end machine learning project** for predicting passenger survival using the **Estonia dataset**.
-This repository includes data preprocessing, model training, and a Streamlit app for interactive survival prediction.
+The repository includes data preprocessing, model training, and a Streamlit app for interactive survival prediction.

 ---

 ## Project Overview

-The **ML Survival Predictor** estimates the likelihood of passenger survival using a supervised learning model.
+The **Estonia Survival Predictor** estimates the likelihood of passenger survival using a supervised learning model.
-The model is trained on historical data and predicts survival based on the following features:
+It leverages historical data from the **Estonia dataset** and predicts survival based on these features:

 - `Age` – Age of passenger
 - `Sex_encoded` – Encoded gender (Male = 1, Female = 0)
 - `Category_encoded` – Passenger or Crew (Passenger = 0, Crew = 1)
 - `Country_encoded` – Encoded nationality

-The project is fully **end-to-end**, including:
+The project is **end-to-end**, including:

 1. Preprocessing raw data
 2. Encoding categorical variables